For more posts on this blog go to: https://digitalbloggers.com/articles/elysiumspassage

 Lewis Carroll, Alice’s Adventures in Wonderland

-I hope you will enjoy this short dialogue from Elysium's Passage: The Summit, where James, the hero/narrator, gets some sage advise after complaining about his struggles and failures in life.
+I hope you will enjoy the following dialogue taken from Elysium's Passage: The Summit, where James, the hero/narrator, gets some sage advice after complaining about his struggles and failures in life.

 ‘Everything in life seems like a struggle,’ I said.
 ‘Even when life ought to be fun, often it’s not.
 According to my Mensa tests, I have a very high IQ, and yet I can’t seem to figure out how to live a happy and prosperous life.
-And yet not much has come easily to me, particularly in my relations with women.
+Not much comes easily to me, particularly in my relations with women.
 It seems that when things aren’t difficult, I soon find how to make them that way, as though I need to keep raising the bar to prove something to myself.
-Perhaps that’s why I keep taking on the most difficult challenges I can find, be it women, scholarships, career or climbing impossible Mountains.
+Perhaps that’s why I keep taking on the most difficult challenges I can find, be it women, scholarships, career or climbing impossible Mountains like this.
 Maybe I’m psychotic.

 ‘No, I don’t think so,’ Eli said, ‘maybe just a tad neurotic now and then.